GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 Administrators have this capability implicitly assigned.

-The same as all global capabilities, the `Check Code Owner` global capability is assigned on the `All-Project` project in the `Global Capabilities` access section.
+The same as all global capabilities, the `Check Code Owner` global capability is assigned on the `All-Projects` project in the `Global Capabilities` access section.

 ---